Discover the origins of The Gilded Age with Carl Raymond

 Join this unique tour of the once elegant Bond Street NOHO neighborhood, former home to some of New York’s most famous families including the Astors, Vanderbilts, Delanos and Schermerhorns.
 You’ll learn how the neighborhood from the Bowery to Washington Square evolved into an enclave of the very rich and often vary famous, as well as the fringes of New York’s 19th-century underbelly.

-Your expert guide Carl will lead you along 19th-century cobblestone streets and introduce you to characters in this real-life drama, such as John Jacob Astor, Washington Irving, Charles Dickens, Edgar Allan Poe, Mrs. Astor, and Edith Wharton.
+Your expert guide Carl will lead you through the neighborhood of 19th-century cobblestone streets and introduce you to characters in this real-life drama, such as John Jacob Astor, Washington Irving, Charles Dickens, Edgar Allan Poe, Mrs. Astor, and Edith Wharton.

-We’ll visit the site of the notorious 1857 Bond St. murder of Harvey Burdell, which remains one of New York’s still unsolved murder mysteries, and you’ll hear true stories of the literary as well as the libertine residents of this incredible neighborhood.
+We’ll dive into the history of the site of the notorious 1857 Bond St. murder of Harvey Burdell, which remains one of New York’s still unsolved murder mysteries, and you’ll hear true stories of the literary as well as the libertine residents of this incredible neighborhood.

-- Astor Place, a longtime site of cultural life as well as political struggle
+- Astor Place, a longtime site of cultural life as well as a political struggle

 - Grace Church, built for the neighborhood’s wealthy elite and a background setting in Edith’s Wharton’s The Age of Innocence